Effects of Near-Field Hydrodynamic Interactions on Bacterial Dynamics Near a Solid Surface: Introduction

 Bacteria undergoing Brownian motion near a no-slip solid surface exhibit various patterns of motility, including surface entrapment~\cite{Vissers2018,Berne2018}, circular motion~\cite{Li2008,Utada2014}, and escape from surfaces~\cite{Junot2022}.
-Both experiments and numerical simulations have demonstrated that the translational and rotational velocities, the radius of curvature of the circular motion, and the surface residence time of bacteria are mainly influenced by near-field HIs between bacteria and the surface~\cite{Lauga2006,Junot2022}, Brownian motion~\cite{Li2008}, surface properties~\cite{Khalid2020,Zheng2021,Krsmanovic2021}, and bacterial morphology~\cite{Di2011,Tokarova2021}.
+Both experiments and numerical simulations have demonstrated that the translational and rotational velocities, the radius of curvature of the circular motion, and the surface residence time of bacteria are mainly influenced by near-field HIs between bacteria and surfaces~\cite{Lauga2006,Junot2022}, Brownian motion~\cite{Li2008}, surface properties~\cite{Khalid2020,Zheng2021,Krsmanovic2021}, and bacterial morphology~\cite{Di2011,Tokarova2021}.
 The vertical translational velocity of bacteria is reduced as their distance to the surface decreases due to the near-field HIs~\cite{Lauga2006,Liu2025A}.
 The shear flow induced by a no-slip solid surface exerts a torque on the cell body that tends to orient the bacteria toward the surface~\cite{Petroff2015,Bianchi2017}.
 In contrast, the drag force acting on the flagella drives the bacteria to orient parallel to the surface~\cite{Sipos2015}.
-Consequently, bacteria with shorter flagella often orient perpendicularly to the surface ("nose down")~\cite{Petroff2015}, while those with longer flagella swim parallel to the surface~\cite{Petroff2018,Das2019,Liu2025D}.
+Consequently, bacteria with shorter flagella often orient perpendicularly to the surface ("nose down")~\cite{Petroff2015}, representing the surface-bound state where the flagellum points into the surface\cite{Das2019}.
+However, those with longer flagella tend to swim parallel to the surface, corresponding to the circular-swimming state~\cite{Petroff2018,Das2019,Liu2025D}.
 Moreover, experiments indicate that the surface suppresses bacterial tumbling, preventing the escape of bacteria from the solid surface~\cite{Molaei2014}.
-The surface residence time of bacteria swimming in the surface region can exceed one hundred seconds~\cite{Junot2022}.
 Random forces and torques are generally considered the primary mechanism that allows bacteria to escape surface entrapment~\cite{Schaar2015,Militaru2021}, and longer flagella have been reported to facilitate such escape~\cite{Sipos2015}.
+Experiments show that the surface residence time of bacteria that swim in the surface region can exceed one hundred seconds~\cite{Junot2022}.
 These observations highlight the important role of near-field HIs of bacteria in bacterial dynamics near solid surfaces.
-However, the detailed role of near-field HIs in these orientation and escape processes remains poorly understood, motivating the present study.
+However, the detailed role of near-field HIs in bacterial entrapment and escape processes remains poorly understood, motivating the present study.